Guidance for Ramping up Research, Scholarly and Creative Activities

 The Office of Research & Innovation has outlined six guiding principles to ensure the return to research at Drexel University is safe, structured, and transparent.

-In order to return to increase research activities in a safe and flexible manner, the Office of Research & Innovation will implement a 3-phased approach for the resumption of research activities from our current research Ramp Down phase.
+In order to return to increase research activities in a safe and flexible manner, the Office of Research & Innovation will implement a multi-phased approach for the resumption of research activities from our current research Ramp Down phase.

 The request for reactivation of research activity will be initiated by the investigator/faculty/scholar and will be based on minimizing risks using physical distancing and safe space utilization.
 The proposed process is a collaborative, investigator-driven approach.